BackNot/FightGame/README.md

 When you fight someone and you win you receive money,speed,strength and exp.
 When you lose against someone you lose stats.
 There's slight bonus for the defender.
 There's also bonus for stats that are closer to each other.
 (For example: Strength 100 with speed 0 is weaker than Strength 70 and Speed 50)

+## Stack used
-Stack used: ASP.NET MVC,ASP.NET Identity,Entity Framework, HTML5/CSS3, JavaScript(jQuery) , Bootstrap 4.
+ASP.NET MVC,ASP.NET Identity,Entity Framework, HTML5/CSS3, JavaScript(jQuery) , Bootstrap 4.

+## Suited for
-Suited for: Visual Studio 2017 && SQL Server 2017.
+Visual Studio 2017 && SQL Server 2017.

+### Pictures
 Index:
 ![Index](https://github.com/BackNot/FightGameMVC/blob/master/PicturesOfProject/Index.png)